codeinthehole/django-cacheback/docs/index.rst

 * This in turn exposes exposes the view to a '`cache stampede`_' where multiple expensive reads run simultaneously when the cached item expires.
-  Under heavy load, this can bring your site down.
+  Under heavy load, this can bring your site down and make you sad.

 .. _`cache stampede`: http://en.wikipedia.org/wiki/Cache_stampede